hazelcast/hazelcast/docs/design/sql/15-stream-to-stream-join.md

 outputWm = min(lastReceivedWm, minBufferTime)
 ```

-Since the `lastEmittedWm` can effectively go back after restart, the same issue
+Since the `lastEmittedWm` can effectively go back after restart even in
-as in the example above is possible, because what was late before the restart,
+exactly-once mode, the same issue as in the example above is possible, because
-might not be late after the restart.
+what was late before the restart, might not be late after the restart.

 The `minBufferTime` is the lower bound for the time value _actually_ in the
 buffer.
 It depends on the actual buffered rows in each processor, and that's